Skip to main content

 • Appointment booking method:

-• Patient must call.
+• Patient must call to book the appointment.

 • Clic Santé.